jawad1505/aws-solution-architect/Route53/lab/readme.md

   2. goto hosted zones
   3. delete the A Record set
   4. Create two record sets with different regions, reduce the TTL to one minute
+  5. you can use a VPN Client to change location and test it

 ![53](https://github.com/jawad1989/aws-solution-architect/blob/master/Route53/images/7%20-%20Latency.PNG)
 ![53](https://github.com/jawad1989/aws-solution-architect/blob/master/Route53/images/8%20-%20Latency.PNG)